 Reality: When it comes to reviewing application materials, one thing stands above the rest: talent.
 If you've got that, along with a demonstrated ability to fuse your abilities with the skills and interests of others, that will catch our eye better than the fact that you know "the son of the guy at the place who did the deal..."
 Oh, and by the way, while it's true you don't need to know someone in the industry to be admitted, by the time you graduate, you'll have had the chance to know hundreds of them.

 Myth: We base our acceptance only on test scores.

-Reality: We evaluate applicants on a broad range of criteria: creativity, originality, determination, the ability to work with others.
-While academic performance is certainly part of that overall equation, it is by no means the sole determinant.
+Reality: We evaluate applicants on a broad range of criteria: creativity, originality, determination, and the ability to work with others.
+While academic performance is certainly a part of that overall equation, it is by no means the sole determinant.

 Myth: We don't accept transfer students.

 Reality: We welcome transfer students from institutions around the city, state, nation, and world.
 For example, in fall 2015, well over one third of our incoming undergraduate students were transfers.

 Reality: USC is what you make of it.
 Academy Award- nominated producer Stacey Sher, visual effects pioneer John Knoll, game designer Jenova Chen, Mad Men writer Erin Levy, The Social Network cinematographer Jeff Cronenweth, novelist and filmmaker Stephen Chbosky, Chairman of NBC Entertainment Robert Greenblatt, President of Marvel Studios Kevin Feige, and thousands of others learned their craft at the USC School of Cinematic Arts.